Zarcolio/sitedorks/README.md

 * Dorks can be executed per 1 or more categories.
 * It's easy to create different input files for different uses.
 * Adding new websites to your search query can be arranged by just adding them to an input file.
+* Because it already has a lot of dorkable website included.
 * Google and Yandex ignore too many keywords/characters in a query and with argument -c it's easy to split your dork into more queries.

 # Install